Language examinations

 LLAs are for languages other than English.

-The test takes 15 minutes and the required level is C1.
+The assessment takes approximately 15 minutes and ITG requires applicants to achieve C1 level.
 Here are CEFR descriptors for C1.

 C1 descriptions